Beef Stroganoff

 Plate of egg noodles topped with a serving of beef stroganoff, garnished with fresh parsley and a fork dipped inside bowl.

-If you try this feel good Beef Stroganoff recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+If you try this Beef Stroganoff recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
-We would love to hear about your experience making it.
+I would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Beef Stroganoff

-This creamy homemade Beef Stroganoff is amazing with tender beef and mushrooms, in a Greek yogurt sauce.
-It is so good!
-Serve over egg noodles.
+This creamy homemade Beef Stroganoff is amazing with tender beef and mushrooms and finished with Greek yogurt over egg noodles.
+It's so good!

 Servings 6 servings